 A Sinking Fund Benefits You in Many Ways

-But taking on unnecessary debt doesn’t have to be the norm.
-Most people have debt, so it seems socially acceptable.
-By opening a sinking fund and committing to saving toward large purchases, you’re changing the narrative.
-You’re telling your money that you’re in control of how you spend and save.
+- Control your money: By opening a sinking fund and committing to saving toward large purchases, you stay in control of how you spend and save.

-When you get into the habit of saving for large purchases, you curb impulse spending.
-With lenders ready to approve you for credit cards and personal loans, even large purchases have the potential for impulse.
+- Avoid impulse purchases: When you get into the habit of saving for large purchases, you curb impulse spending.

 A Sinking Fund Also Has Its Pitfalls

-Since a sinking fund isn’t truly locked in with restrictions to access, it’s easy to break the rules.
+- It requires discipline: Since there are no restrictions on access to your sinking fund, it’s easy to break the rules.
 You may think that just this once, it’s okay to dip into your sinking fund for something you want.

 Start with one sinking fund to test the waters.
 If it works for you, consider setting up additional sinking funds for other purchases you have coming up.
 If it doesn’t work for you, think of another strategy to save for large purchases.